unbit/uwsgi-docker/README.md

 The glob:// imperial monitor does not work (must be fixed in uWSGI itself)

 Only .ini files are supported (must be fixed in uWSGI itself)

+Currently configs are piped via the emperor proxy socket, but allowing the dockerized instance to access the original file should be permitted (now config piping is hardcoded)